symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 ## Linear Learner

 **Input**
+- RecordIO with `Float32` tensors or CSV, supporting Pipe mode for both formats
 - Data has to be normalized before or on demand while executing
 - For better performance, data should be shuffled